Snaylaker/Snaylaker/README.md

-I'm Mehdi, a full-stack developer currently based in Paris.
+I'm Mehdi, a full-stack developer based in Paris.

 I come from an embedded systems background.
 Today, I work mostly with TypeScript and React to build full-stack web applications.
 On the side, I've picked up Neovim with Kickstart and have been learning some Golang.